davestj/scastd/CONTRIBUTING.md

 4. Respond to feedback and update your branch as needed.
 5. A maintainer will merge the PR once it has approval and passes all checks.

+## Release Verification

+The release workflow uploads package artifacts to a GitHub Release and then uses the GitHub API to list the published assets.
+If any expected package or checksum file is missing, the job fails.
+For the exact commands, see the "Verify uploaded release assets" step in `.github/workflows/release.yml`.

 Thanks for contributing!